 Note: If you expect to hire professional packers or need help packing anything that’s high-priority, add this in your notes.
 This serves as a reminder to notify your movers before your move day arrives so you both know what to expect.

-- Determining what supplies you’ll need, and making sure they’re good quality and that you have enough.
+- Determine what supplies you’ll need.
+Make sure they’re good quality and that you have enough.
 (TIP: if you’re using old boxes, make sure they’re sturdy before packing them!)

-- Knowing when and where to get the supplies.
+- Know when and where to get the supplies.
+Do some research on where to get affordable packing supplies all in one stop.
 You don’t want to wait on this, especially if you’re moving during a busy season!

-- Having everything you need to move into your new place before moving day (e.g., a working payment card, keys, paperwork, elevator/equipment reservations, apartment or storage hours, etc.).
-This way, a moving company won’t have to charge you to hold items overnight.
-(Yes, this is legal and it’s very awkward for everyone involved).
+- Gather everything you need to move into your new place.
+And we mean everything (e.g., a working payment card, keys, paperwork, elevator/equipment reservations, apartment or storage hours, etc.).
+Getting well-prepared means that a moving company won’t have to charge you to hold items overnight.
+(While this is 100% legal, it’s very awkward and frustrating for everyone involved).

 - Start disassembling and wrapping your highest-priority items.

 - To stay organized, put similar items with each other based on the room (e.g. all dishes in the same box).

 - Mark the sides and top of each box.
 Include its contents, whether it’s fragile, and which side is up.
 Labeling helps immensely when you need to figure out which boxes to load without crushing something.
 (Example: “Kitchen Dishes | FRAGILE | This Side Up” or “Bedroom Canvas Prints | This Side Up”).